 As I mentioned at the beginning of this post, I agree with most of what Greenewald is saying in the video above about Ratcliffe's statements.
 There is, however, one thing that Greenewald says that I disagree with.
 And that is when Greenewald (around the 9:00 minute mark) says that he thinks what Ratcliffe is saying in the interview will raise eyebrows in the higher echelons of the Pentagon and IC.
 According to Greenewald, Ratcliffe goes into specifics of the UAP issue (capabilities, flight characteristics, etc.), which likely are classified, or impending on classified information.

-That is the only thing I disagree with Greenewald on.
-In my opinion, Ratcliffe is not revealing anything (new) about the capabilities and characteristics of UFOs/UAP that has not already been publicly said by, for instance, Marco Rubio.
+That is the only thing I disagree with Greenewald about.
+In my opinion, Ratcliffe is not revealing anything (new) about the capabilities and characteristics of UFOs/UAP that has not already been said by, for instance, Marco Rubio.
 The same goes for Ratcliffe's statements about the US government not having an explanation for some of those UAP cases/sightings: Rubio has also stated that in public (which for Rubio is the main reason to investigate UAP).

 One interesting thing that Greenewald points out around the 7:45 minute mark in his video is Ratcliffe's statement about the US Air Force (USAF).
 Why is that interesting and potentially significant?
-As Greenewald explains in the video above, the USAF has been very silent on the UAP issue since the New York Times article on December 16 2017, compared to the US Navy.
+As Greenewald explains in the video above, the USAF has been very silent on the UAP issue since the New York Times article on December 16, 2017, compared to the US Navy.
 Some inside and outside the ufo-community suspect that the USS Nimitz UFO encounters in 2004 was some secret military test by the USAF.
 In this interview, Ratcliffe says that both the US Navy and the USAF have picked up UFOs/UAP.

 Obviously, that statement does not rule out the possibility of some secret military test, but together with the rest of what Ratcliffe says in the interview, I think the probability of the secret military test scenario is much lower than before.
-It is not down to zero, but at the moment, the odds is not in favour of the "Tic Tac" (as described by Cmdr.
-Favor and others) being a secret military test.
+It is not down to zero, but at the moment, the odds are not in favour of the "Tic Tac" (as described by Cmdr.
+Fravor and others) being a secret military test.

 At this point, someone could argue that the "Tic Tac" being a secret military test is precisely why all of this information on UFOs/UAP is made public.
 Ratcliffe's statements are yet another way to cover up the beyond next-generation technology (totally human) in the possession of some US military branch.
-If someone seriously thinks that, I do not even know where to begin to dismantle that argument.
+If someone seriously thinks that, I do not even know where to begin dismantling that argument.

 But ok, let's suppose it could be true.
-Then I would like to have an answer to the question of why the US government/military/intelligence community did not choose a simpler and more effective strategy of covering up this advanced technology?
+Then, I would like to have an answer to the question of why the US government/military/intelligence community did not choose a simpler and more effective strategy of covering up this advanced technology?
 For instance, why not ignore and make no comments about the UAP issue (which is the current strategy preferred by the public relations office in the Pentagon)?
-It makes no sense to give attention to and in national television talk about something you desperately want to keep secret and hidden from the rest of the world.
+It makes no sense to give attention to and in national television talk about something you desperately want to keep secret from the rest of the world.

 Conclusions

 Maybe Ratcliffe's appearance on national television should be seen as representing a faction in the US government that thinks it is necessary to involve the public in a conversation about the fact that UFOs are real and how we should approach them?
-We can have that conversation without knowing precisely what UFOs/UAP are.
-In fact, what we do not know is exactly why there should be a global conversation on the UFO phenomenon.

 Take care!